A Crone Cabin in the Woods … with a Pool?

-Wondering where I’d finally end up, I perused real estate listings.
-Finally I resigned myself to zeroing in on condominiums that looked as boring as the apartments of my twenties, just cleaner.
-I sighed with disappointment every time I looked at those condo boxes with their neat hedges.
+As I perused real estate listings, I resigned myself to condominiums that looked as boring as the apartments of my twenties.
+I sighed with disappointment every time I looked at those condo-boxes with their neat hedges.

-And then I happened upon one listing that caught my eye.
-A blue lagoon!?
-With trees and foliage and ducks!?
+Until one caught my eye.
+A blue lagoon?
+With trees and foliage and ducks?
 Where was this?
-Turned out it’s in Sacramento about 20 minutes from my sister’s apartment.
+Turned out it’s local!
 Built in 1974, it’s a bit “rustic.”
-But I felt drawn to the place, so much so that I began to watch for units to come up for sale.
-Here a single; no, way too small.
-There a one-bedroom; no, I really want a guest room.
+I began to watch for units to come up for sale.
+A single; no, way too small.
+A one-bedroom; no, I really want a guest room.
 A two-bedroom, OK; but that one’s not on the water.
 I’d about given up when a two-bedroom facing the lagoon finally appeared.

-I went to see it.
 It needed some work.
-But it had the guest bed and my beloved A/C. My deck would be right on that blue water, on the shady wooded side of the complex.
+But it had the guest room and my beloved A/C. My deck would be right on that blue water, on the shady wooded side of the complex.
 The complex also had several swimming pools.

 Rustic … trees … wildlife … creek … swimming … wait a minute.

 Just like that, I realized that I didn’t have to give up my fantasy: this could be my crone cabin in the woods … only this one would have a pool!